triton-inference-server/server/docs/quickstart.rst

-Next, use the :ref:`section-example-model-repository` section to create an example model repository containing a couple of models that you can make available with the inference server.
+Next, use the :ref:`section-example-model-repository` section to create an example model repository containing a couple of models that you can serve with the inference server.

 Now that you have a model repository, follow the instructions in :ref:`section-running-the-inference-server` to start the inference